locka99/opcua/docs/client.md

 Under the covers, all calls are actually asynchronous.
 Requests are dispatched and responses are handled asynchronously but the client waits for the response it is expecting.

 The only exception to this are publish requests and responses which are always asynchronous.
-These are controlled by publish requests and responses which are sent and received under the covers.
+These are handled internally by the API from timers.
 If a publish response contains changes from a subscription, the subscription's registered callback will be called asynchronously from another thread.

 ### Calling a service